ChristineTChen/CS4550-hw03/README.md

 	correctly because I couldn't figure out how to pass the correct user id that is being followed by current_user)
 	- if you click back, it will take you back to the place (either Users or User Profile)
 - The follow button is hidden if you are not logged in.
+- You cannot follow yourself (no button on your own profile page)

 #### THINGS TO IMPROVE:
 - User's profile page should show their posts
 - Posts should display the author's username instead of ID
-- Follow form should be able to identify the user being followed (Could not figure out how to pass that in )
+- Follow form should be able to identify the user being followed (Could not figure out how to pass the user being followed in )
 - On User Profile, Following & Followers tabs should bring you to list of correct query